 Howe and Howe Technologies started development of the Rip Saw MS1 (military spec 1) you see in the image at the top of this page in January of 2008.
 The MS1 Rip Saw was equipped with weapons and tested by ARDEC, an advanced research department of the military, to prove its capability in saving human lives in combat.
 The brothers are also furthering the development of PAV1 and PAV1.2 which are among the worlds smallest, if not the smallest, armored ATVs.
 The PAV1 and PAV1.2 were commissioned by the Civil Protection Service of California for use as a special weapons and tactics (S.W.A.T.) capacity and the PAV1.2 was delivered for testing by the CPS in January of 2009.

 The Rip Saw Tracked ATV has come a long way since the Howe brothers first began creating it and I'm wondering if the future holds any improvements to standard sport ATVs derived from their research on these exceptional machines.
 As with all public creations perception is important so while you were watching the Rip Saw Tracked ATV video above you got the impression that this thing destroys the environment you're right but it isn't designed to be sold to the public as you see it.
 In other words don't expect to see the Rip Saw tearing through your favorite riding areas, it's busy defending our troops and for that it deserves our support.

-If you’d like to show your support for the Howe brothers, their company or this exciting ATV you can visit the H&H Store and pick up a CD of their story and other fun items.
+If you'd like to show your support for the Howe brothers, their company, or this exciting ATV you can visit the H and H Store and pick up a CD of their story and other fun items.